turcotronics/RbRemo1/README.md

 # RbRemo1

 This is the firmware of Turcotronics Remo1 remote for the Robello T1 robots.

 It runs on a ESP32 NodeMCU-32S board.
+Both Bluetooth and WiFi connections are used, the internal web server let control from phone/PC too.

-It can be used to control your robots too, both hardware and software are open :-) If you wish you can buy remotes, robots or parts of them from https://turcotronics.it The robots can be controlled from remotes, phones, tablets, computers, ...
+It can be used to control your robots, both hardware and software are open, see Hardware_Remo1.txt

+If you wish you can buy remotes, robots or parts of them from https://turcotronics.it The robots can be controlled from remotes, phones, tablets, computers, ...

 In the robot the WiFi and Bluetooth connection point is a ESP32-CAM, check https://github.com/turcotronics/RbT1E32C for the robot firmware.

-This project was originally forked from https://github.com/bkeevil/esp32-cam
+This software was originally forked from https://github.com/bkeevil/esp32-cam

 ## License